 Iconic Quotes

-- “It is not our abilities that show what we truly are… it is our choices.” – Dumbledore
+- “It is our choices, Harry, that show what we truly are.” – Dumbledore

 Easter Eggs and Hidden Details